How to Donate More Money to Charity without Spending Much?

 Some of these paid survey websites also allow you to choose a charity for donating your points or gift vouchers and other bonuses.
 Or you can redeem your earnings for shopping coupons and donate them directly to a charity of your choice.

-These shopping coupons are from some of the topmost online stores of America including Amazon, Walmart and Target among others.
+These shopping coupons are from some of the top online stores in America, including Amazon, Walmart, and Target, among others.
 Therefore, any charity would find them useful.

 10. Shop at Select Stores